 In the beginning, we would try fairly often; sometimes we would stop because it hurt too me too much, and sometimes we would stop when it hurt him too much.
 He said that it felt like he was pushing against a brick wall.
 We never succeeded, and as time went on, we tried less and less.

 All along I knew that something was really wrong, and I finally realized that I needed to do something.
 My husband and I loved each other so much, and I didn’t want to put pressure on us and our relationship.
 My husband was so amazing, and sweet, and understanding, but the whole situation was still difficult.
 So I finally had to admit that there was a physical problem that needed to be fixed.

 As soon as I had time, I made an appointment with my gynecologist.
 The appointment was short, but I thought that she was nice and seemed understanding.
 She reinforced that I had mild vaginismus, in which vaginal muscles contract, making it painful and difficult to have sex.
-She prescribed me some valium as a muscle relaxant, and sent me on my way.
+She prescribed me a muscle relaxant, and sent me on my way.

 After this, I opened up to my mother.
 In all the years that this had been going on, I had never told anyone about it, because I was so embarrassed.
-My mother didn’t think that the valium plan would work, and she knew Batsheva, the clinical director, and so she strongly encouraged me to call the Medical Center for Female Sexuality.
+My mother didn’t think that the muscle relaxant plan would work, and she knew Batsheva, the clinical director, and so she strongly encouraged me to call the Medical Center for Female Sexuality.